Kaneez (1965 film)

-Kaneez is a 1965 Pakistani Urdu black-and-white film directed by Hassan Tariq, who co-produced it with and Ali Sufiyan Afaqi.
-Its cast had Waheed Murad, Zeba, Mohammad Ali, Sabiha Khanum, Lehri, Saqi, Adeeb and Talish.
+Kaneez is a 1965 Pakistani Urdu black-and-white film directed by Hassan Tariq, who co-produced it with Ali Sufiyan Afaqi.
+Afaqi also wrote the screenplay.
+The cast includes Waheed Murad, Zeba, Mohammad Ali, Sabiha Khanum, Lehri, Saqi, Adeeb and Talish.
 The film revolves around a family having high traditions.

 A golden jubilee hit film of the year, it won 5 Nigar Awards at the annual ceremony.